Polyfrost/OneConfig-Documentation/gui/render-manager/README.md

 OneConfig also has a handy way to draw info icons to alert the user to various things.

 There are 4 types, INFO, WARNING, ERROR, and SUCCESS.
-You can draw them just like any other thing using RenderManager.
+You can draw them just like any other thing using NanoVGHelper.

-`RenderManager.drawInfo(vg, InfoType.WARNING, 10, 50, 50f);`
+`NanoVGHelper.INSTANCE.drawInfo(vg, InfoType.WARNING, 10, 50, 50f);`

 This will draw a warning info icon at x=10 and y=50 with a size of 50px.
 Simple!